ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 }
 ```

-Now, let's add that to our `Mcp` file and be sure to pass the array returned from `getForm()` to our view.
+Now, let's add that to our route file and be sure to pass the array returned from `getForm()` to our view.

 ```
 public function process($id = false)